/*

 * the German member of the bundle family.

-* This member is based on PropertyResourceBundle
+* This member is based on PropertyResourceBundle, and the text

 * therefore is the content of the file "MyResources_de.properties"